hypriot/blog/content/post/new-docker-ui-portainer.md

 ## Portainer

 Last week I found [portainer.io](http://portainer.io) which also looks very good.
-They provide Docker images for Linux and Windows, but not for ARM right now.
+They provide Docker images for Linux and Windows, ~~but not for ARM right now~~ and as well an image for ARM.

 The source code is also available on GitHub https://github.com/portainer/portainer and it's based on the work of DockerUI.

-As there is no Linux ARM version for it, I just sent them a [pull request](https://github.com/portainer/portainer/pull/299) to add support for it.
-In the meantime we provide a Docker image for the Rapsberry Pi at [hypriot/rpi-portainer](https://hub.docker.com/r/hypriot/rpi-portainer/).
+The [pull request](https://github.com/portainer/portainer/pull/299) to add Linux ARM support was merged and now you can get the Docker image for the Rapsberry Pi using the image [portainer/portainer:arm](https://hub.docker.com/r/portainer/portainer/).

 Just use the same Docker Compose sample from above and replace the image name.
 Killing the old container and running a new one with `docker-compose up -d ui` you have Portainer up and running.